 King City does not currently have an adopted Transportation System Plan (TSP) as most of the major roads within the City are owned and operated either by the County or the Oregon Department of Transportation (ODOT).
 The City's transportation responsibilities are largely limited to local streets.
 The City relies on the policy direction and recommendations of the Washington County TSP to guide development and management of its transportation system.
+This may change with development of the URA Plan including identification of new collector streets and the possible extension of Fischer Road or other local streets into the URA.

-The major roads adjacent to and serving the URA are also owned and operated by the County and include both arterials (Roy Rogers and Beef Bend Roads), and collectors (Elsner Road, Fischer Road and 137th Avenue).
+The major roads adjacent to and serving the URA are also owned and operated by the County and include both arterials (Roy Rogers and Beef Bend Roads), and collectors (Elsner Road, Fischer Road and 131st Avenue).
 Thus, it will be important for the King City URA Concept Plan to address issues and needs on these and possibly other County roads that may be directly affected by development in the URA.
 However, the Concept Plan must also address the City's need for collector level streets and other multimodal facilities within the URA to achieve the area's overall vision for development.